djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-deploy-blink-app.md

 ---
 # Create and deploy the blink application
 ## What you will do
-Clone the sample C application from GitHub, and use the gulp tool to deploy the sample application to Raspberry Pi 3.
+Clone the sample C# application from GitHub, and use the Visual Studio to deploy the sample application to Raspberry Pi 3.
 The sample application blinks the LED connected to the board every two seconds.
 If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-win-10-iot-core-cs-troubleshooting.md).

 ## What you will learn
 In this article, you will learn:

-* How to use the `device-discover-cli` tool to retrieve networking information about Pi.
+* Clone a project from GitHub
 * How to deploy and run the sample application on Pi.
 * How to deploy and debug applications running remotely on Pi.